Order of Australia

-The Order of Australia is an honour that recognises Australian citizens and other persons for outstanding achievement and service.
-It was established on 14 February 1975 by Elizabeth II, Queen of Australia, on the advice of the Australian Government.
-Before the establishment of the order, Australian citizens received British honours.
+The Order of Australia is an Australian honour that recognises Australian citizens and other persons for outstanding achievement and service.
+It was established on 14 February 1975 by Elizabeth II, Queen of Australia, on the advice of then prime minister Gough Whitlam.
+Before the establishment of the order, Australians could receive British honours, which continued to be issued in parallel until 1992.

+Appointments to the order are made by the governor-general, "with the approval of The Sovereign", according to recommendations made by the Council for the Order of Australia.
+Members of the government are not involved in the recommendation of appointments, other than for military and honorary awards.

-The Monarch of Australia is sovereign head of the order, while the Governor-General of Australia is the principal companion/dame/knight (as relevant at the time) and chancellor of the order.
-The governor-general's official secretary, Paul Singer (appointed August 2018), is secretary of the order.
-Appointments are made by the governor-general on behalf of the Monarch of Australia, based on recommendations made by the Council of the Order of Australia.
-Recent knighthoods and damehoods were recommended to the governor-general by the Prime Minister of Australia.
+The King of Australia is the sovereign head of the order, and the governor-general is the principal companion and chancellor of the order.
+The governor-general's official secretary, Gerard Martin (appointed 1 July 2024), is secretary of the order.

 Levels of membership

 The order is divided into a general and a military division.
-The five levels of appointment to the order in descending order of seniority have been:
+The five levels of appointment to the order in descending order of seniority are: